Rob-Neary/SoftwareEng_CA1/README.md

 # MSc in Games and Extended Reality

+Author: Robert Neary
+Date: 13 Nov 2022
-Software Engineering
+Module: Software Engineering
-CA 1
+CA 1 - Raylib Application

 Game Title: Naughty List

 Brief Overview:

-Endless Runner.
+Endless Runner type game.

-The user plays as an alternative variant of Santa "Bad Santa" and must tally as much points as possible before the timer runs out or player dies.
+The user plays as an alternative version of Santa "Bad Santa".

+The player must gain as much points as possible before the player collides with a present and dies.

 Challenges the player faces:

-- Obstacles (snowman, cliff,  etc)
+- Obstacles (presents)
-- Timed
-- 3 lives (can be increased by 1 life by collecting Christmas cake)
+- 1 life

 Features:

-- Character level up (increased speed, jump height, time extension) - given at timed checkpoints
-- Christmas Cake - extra life
-- Christmas presents allow the character to take reduced / no damage for a period of time
+- Score (increases by 100 points for every present jumped over without colliding with it)
+- sound effects
-- High Score
+- background music